Rave On Charlie Kirk

 Introduction

 Over the last 24 hours I’ve been both saddened and inspired thinking about the life and sudden death of Charlie Kirk.
 He was Christ follower of extraordinary courage and conviction who was willing to engage anyone in respectful dialogue about their beliefs.
-Late this morning it struck me that the moving song by Van Morrison titled, Rave On John Donne, not only fittingly applies to Charlie but to thousands of other brave souls throughout history who have fearlessly shined a light in this increasingly dark world.
+Late this morning it struck me that the moving song by Van Morrison titled, Rave On John Donne, not only fittingly applies to Charlie but to thousands of other souls whose passionate words have inspired humanity throughout the ages.

-According to the internet “rave on” is “an expression that encourages someone to speak enthusiastically or passionately about something”.
-This epitomized Charlie who spoke passionately about his faith and Christian values.
-I believe his example will inspire thousands of people in the days to come to no longer be silent but to pick up Charlie’s torch and “rave on”.
-Jesus told to His followers, “You are the light of the world.
+A definition of “rave on” is “an expression that encourages someone to speak enthusiastically or passionately about something”.
+This epitomized Charlie who spoke with joy and enthusiam about his faith, his Christian values, and his vision for our country.
+I believe his example will inspire thousands of people in the coming days to no longer be silent but to pick up and carry Charlie’s torch and “rave on”.
+Jesus told His followers, “You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”

-This short post includes Van Morrison’s mesmerizing song and the soulful lyrics from his 1983 live show in the Grand Opera House in Belfast, Ireland.
+This short post includes a eulogy from the staff at Turning Point USA, a short video tribute by Noah with the Charlie Kirk Show, and Van’s soulful song along with the lyrics from his 1983 live show in the Grand Opera House in Belfast, Ireland.
 A comment by Eric on this song reads, “This is Van's most poetically powerful song, if such can be spoken about his nearly 60 yrs of lyrics and poetry.
 I once listened to this song ten times in a row one long, lonely night during dark and struggling times, and the light infusing my soul from his words, the melody, his poetry and voice and phrasings and his band and Pee Wee Ellis' incredible sax illuminated me with hope and healing.”
-May our country find hope and healing in the days to come.
+May Charlie’s legacy be a catalyst for each of us individually and for our country to find hope and healing in the days to come.

 Rave On John Donne, Live in Belfast Lyrics